socalrug/hackathon-2022-04/admin/areas_of_improvement.md

 ### Evening Activity
 * Allow 5-10 minutes for people to download the dataset (many people struggled dowloading the dataset)
-  * Make the datset on github and slack
+  * Make the dataset available on github and slack
   * Within this 5-10 mins mak sure people have the dropbox link ready